If you have a passion for photography and exotic cars then I highly suggest you read through this.

 Everyone can contact me on Flickr or Facebook!

 The best tip that Martijn gave is buying a polarizer filter, I can’t agree more with this.
 A polarizer filter has been the best investment I have made that has increased my shooting skills.

-I strongly suggest not cheaping out on this, I first bought one from eBay for like $20, bad mistake.
+I strongly suggest not being cheap on this, I first bought one from eBay for like $20, bad mistake.
 Those filters are shit, they are low quality and don’t work nearly as good as the B+W filter.
 If you are interested in purchasing a polarizer filter then I highly recommend this one, it’s the one I use and works flawlessly: B+W Circular Polarizer.
 That’s the 52mm but if you need a different size you can easily search for it on there.